-On behalf contributions to the THIS Fund
+On behalf contributions to the THIS Fund.

 The state of Illinois makes employer retiree health insurance contributions on behalf of the employer.
-State contributions are intended to cover the actuarial costs to the THIS Fund that are not covered by contributions from active members which were 0.90 percent of pay for the year ended June 30, 2022.
-State of Illinois contributions were \$12,424, and the employer recognized revenue and expenditures of this amount during the year.
+State contributions are intended to cover the actuarial costs to the THIS Fund that are not covered by contributions from active members which were 0.90 percent of pay for the year ended June 30, 2023.
+State of Illinois contributions were \$9,087, and the employer recognized revenue and expenditures of this amount during the year.

-Employer contributions to the THIS Fund
+Employer contributions to the THIS Fund.

 The employer also makes contributions to the THIS Fund.
-The employer THIS Fund contribution was 0.67 percent during the year ended June 30, 2022.
-For the year ended June 30, 2022, the employer paid \$9,086 to the THIS Fund, which was 100 percent of the required contribution.
+The employer THIS Fund contribution was 0.67 percent during the year ended June 30, 2023.
+Contributions remitted for the year ended June 30, 2023, were \$9,725.